omkarpawar2002/Hotel_Management_System/README.md

 # 🏨 Hotel Management System

-A Django-based Hotel Management System featuring CRUD operations for hotel rooms.
+A Django-based Hotel Management System featuring CRUD operations for Hotel Rooms.
 Includes Bootstrap-styled forms, dropdowns for room types, and automatic timestamps for record creation and updates.
 Uses **MySQL** as the database backend.